TRAUMA SENSITIVE YOGA

 Classes are made as accessible as possible to include the use of a chair or mobility aids; both human and animal carers or supporters are welcome to come along.

-Yoga mats, blankets and chairs are provided; however, you are very welcome to bring your own mat if you prefer.
+If the class is in-person, yoga mats, blankets and chairs are provided; however, you are very welcome to bring your own mat if you prefer.

-In group classes there is no need for individuals to talk to each other, making it easier for those individuals who find it difficult to be in a group setting.
+Whether Online or In-Person, in group classes there is no need for individuals to talk to each other, making it easier for those individuals who find it difficult to be in a group setting.

 Please feel free to wear clothes that you feel comfortable moving in for example; stretchy clothing such as T-shirts, tracksuits, or any sports or yoga clothing you may have.

-At the end of the yoga class, 5-10 minutes will be available to you if you wish to rest, ask questions, or offer feedback to your yoga facilitator.
+For In-Person classes, at the end of the yoga class, 5-10 minutes will be available to you if you wish to rest, ask questions, or offer feedback to your yoga facilitator.

-never use hands-on assists during the class.
+never use hands-on assists during an in-person class

-be aware of a student’s need to move out of a yoga form at any time.
+be aware of a student’s need to move out of a yoga form at any time

-provide the opportunity for students to step out of the class should they choose.
+provide the opportunity for students to step out of the class should they choose

-practice the yoga forms with the students.
+practice the yoga forms with the students

 Further Important Information